 While the cake was warm, I added a two-ingredient passionfruit glaze.
 Bing, bam, boom, it was now also bursting with zesty passionfruit flavour.

 You don’t need any hard-to-find ingredients to make this beautiful buttery Passionfruit Cake.
-Fresh passionfruit is the way to go here (more on that below), but I’ve detailed each ingredient below.
-Here’s a snapshot:
+Fresh passionfruit is the way to go here (more on that below), but here’s a snapshot of some of the key ingredients:

 - Fresh passionfruit: I tested this recipe using fresh passionfruit (which works wonderfully well).
 You can use 100% passionfruit pulp but beware that most canned passion fruit syrup or passion fruit pulp has water and sugar added to it.
 That’s not ideal for this cake as it will alter the taste and texture.
 You want pure, fresh passionfruit pulp or lilikoi puree if possible.